-10. Wireless Interface (wireless0/0) in Trust Zone Window
+13. Wireless Interface (wireless0/0) in Trust Zone Window

-If you have one of the SSG 5-WLAN devices, you must set a Service Set Identifier (SSID) before the wireless 0/0 interface can be activated.
-For detailed instructions about configuring your wireless interface(s), refer to the Concepts & Examples ScreenOS Reference Guide.
+If you are configuring the SSG 20-WLAN device, you must set a Service Set Identifier (SSID) before the wireless0/0 interface can be activated.
+For detailed instructions about configuring your wireless interface(s), see the Concepts & Examples ScreenOS Reference Guide.

-Figure 23: Wireless0/0 Interface Window
+Figure 35: Wireless0/0 Interface Window

-Table 16: Field Descriptions for Wireless0/0 Interface
+Table 25: Field Descriptions for Wireless0/0 Interface

 Field Description

 Wlan Mode Sets the WLAN radio mode:

 ■ 5G (802.11a)

 ■ 2.4G (802.11b/g)

 ■ Both (802.11a/b/g)

 SSID Sets the SSID name.

 Authentication and Encryption Sets the WLAN interface authentication and encryption.

 ■ Open authentication, the default, allows anyone to access the device.
 There is no encryption for this authentication option.

 ■ WPA Pre-Shared Key authentication sets the Pre-Shared Key (PSK) or passphrase that must be entered when accessing wireless connectivity.
 You can choose to enter a HEX or an ASCII value for the PSK.
 A HEX PSK must be a 256-bit (64 text character) HEX value.
 An ASCII passphrase must be 8 to 63 text characters.
 You must select Temporal Key Integrity Protocol (TKIP) or Advanced Encryption Standard (AES) encryption type for this option, or select Auto to allow either option.

 ■ WPA2 Pre-Shared Key

-■ WPA2 Auto Pre-Shared Key
+■ WPA Auto Pre-Shared Key

 Interface IP Sets the WLAN interface IP address.

 Netmask Sets the WLAN interface netmask.

-After you have configured the WAN interfaces, you will see the Interface Summary window.
+After you have configured the WAN interfaces with, you will see the Interface Summary Window.
 Check your interface configuration, then click Next when ready to proceed.
-The Physical Ethernet DHCP Interface window appears.
+The Physical Ethernet DHCP Interface Window appears.

-11. Interface Summary Window
+14. Interface Summary Window